4 Tips for Back-to-School Feeding Success: A 4-Minute ReadAug 17, 2023

 As far as back-to-school goes, I think there is one thing that parents are in agreement about...the dreaded school lunches...

-What's the coolest lunch box to send?
+What's the latest lunch box to send?

-What foods should I send?
+Which foods should I send?

 Will it stay cold?

 Will it stay warm?

 Should I make it the night before or the morning of?

 Will my child have enough time to eat?

 The school lunch stress bucket runneth over for parents of children with feeding issues, with the most BIG question being...

 What if my child doesn't eat AT ALL at school?

 Below are 4 Quick Tips to Help with Eating Success at School: